helmedeiros/bre-go/docs/architecture/decisions/0024-csv-loader.md

 - (a) `engine/csv` -- sibling to `engine/inmemory`, `engine/firstmatch`, `engine/priority`.
 - (b) `engine/load/csv` -- nested under a `load/` umbrella that future loaders share.

 Pick (a).
 One level of nesting matches every other adapter.
 A `engine/json` or `engine/yaml` later would also sit at the top level.
-The Java parity target has separate Maven modules (`rule-matcher`, `routes-markup`) for each; we do not need that ceremony in Go, but we do want consistent depth.
+We want consistent depth across the loader sub-packages so callers don't have to memorize which formats live where.

 **2. What's the loader's shape?**